Field Manual

 This is the ultimate decoupling of growth from headcount.
 Building things that wouldn't have existed at all — products that were never on the roadmap because they seemed too niche or "we don't have the bandwidth."
 Post-AI, you already have the distribution and the domain knowledge in your context files.
 The only thing that was missing was the ability to build fast enough to make the bet rational.

-Post-AI reality: The transformation lead already has the context architecture — company domain knowledge, customer data schemas, compliance requirements from support tickets ingested via MCP.
-They build a compliance tracker MVP in two weeks.
-Not a toy.
-A real product that reads from the same database, uses the same auth, follows the same brand guidelines (from the context files), and ships on a subdomain.
+After: The transformation lead has the context architecture — domain knowledge, data schemas, requirements from support tickets via MCP.
+They build an MVP in two weeks.
+Real product, same database, same auth, same brand guidelines.
+Ships on a subdomain.
+Sales shows it to customers the same month.

 This is why bespoke tools are category 5, not category 1.
 You need the context architecture, the MCPs, and the adoption foundation before you can play offense.
 But once you have it — you're not just making your company more efficient.
 You're leveraging your existing distribution to ship products that your competitors can't even resource.